 After a slow start (3-9-1), his players began to buy into what the new coach was selling and the Irish finished the year with a 10-10-3 mark over the final 23 games.
-In CCHA play, the Irish showed a 15-point improvement over `04-'05 - going from 3-20-5 to 11-13-4 - good for eighth place in the league and the final home-ice spot in the CCHA playoffs.
-Only Miami made a bigger jump in `05-'06 with a 16-point improvement.
+In CCHA play the Irish showed a 15-point improvement over 2004-05 - going from 3-20-5 to 11-13-4 - good for eighth place in the league and the final home-ice spot in the CCHA playoffs.
+Only Miami made a bigger jump in 2005-06 with a 16-point improvement.

 Jackson got his start in college hockey as an assistant coach at Lake Superior State in 1986 where he served four years under Frank Anzalone, helping guide the Lakers to one CCHA championship and the 1988 NCAA title.

-When Anzalone moved to the professional ranks following the 1989-90 season, Jackson took over as the head coach of the Lakers and in a six-year span (1991-96), guided them to six consecutive NCAA appearances, including three-straight trips to the title game from 1992 through 1994.
+When Anzalone moved to the pro ranks following the 1989-90 season, Jackson took over as the head coach and in a six-year span (1991-96) guided them to six consecutive NCAA appearances, including three straight trips to the title game.

 In his first season behind the Lakers' bench, Jackson's squad was 33-10-3 overall and 26-2-4 in league play, winning the CCHA regular-season and tournament titles.
-They lost in the NCAA quarterfinals to Clarkson, two games to one.
+The Lakers lost in the NCAA quarterfinals to Clarkson, two games to one.

-Lake Superior didn't dwell on the loss for long as the Lakers' success continued with a 31-10-4 record and a second-place CCHA finish in 1993-94.
-After losing to Michigan in the CCHA championship game, Jackson's team rebounded by winning overtime games versus Northeastern (6-5), Michigan (5-4) and Harvard (3-2) to face Boston University in the title game at St. Paul, Minn.
-The Terriers weren't much of a match for the Lakers as they recorded their second championship in three years with a 9-1 win.
+Lake Superior State didn't dwell on the loss to Maine as the Lakers rebounded with a 31-10-4 record and a second-place CCHA finish in 1993-94.
+After losing to Michigan in the CCHA title game, Jackson's team rebounded by winning overtime games versus Northeastern (6-5), Michigan (5-4) and Harvard (3-2) to face Boston University in the title game in St. Paul, Minnesota.
+The Lakers bounced the Terriers, 9-1, to record their second championship in three years.

 Jackson's Lakers followed their second championship season in 1994-95 with a 23-12-6 record and won their fourth CCHA tournament title.
-In the NCAA tournament, Lake Superior defeated Clarkson in the first game of the East Regional and then lost to Boston University in the Regional final.
+In the NCAA tournament, they lost to Boston University in the Regional final.

 In his final season in Sault Ste.
-Marie, Mich., Jackson saw the Lakers return to the 30-win plateau, going 30-8-2 overall and winning their second regular-season title with a 22-6-2 mark.
-Lake Superior lost to Michigan in the CCHA title game (just the second CCHA tournament loss in Jackson's six years - 24-2) and saw the season come to an end with a loss in the East Regionals to Vermont.
+Marie, Michigan, Jackson saw the Lakers return to the 30-win plateau, going 30-8-2 overall, winning their second regular-season title with a 22-6-2 mark.
+Lake Superior State lost to Michigan in the CCHA title game (just the second CCHA championship loss in Jackson's six years - 24-2) and saw the season come to an end with a loss in the East Regionals to Vermont.

 During his six years guiding the Lakers, Jackson produced 12 All-Americans (five first team and seven second team), one Academic All-American, and in 1991, he was recognized as the CCHA coach of the year.
 He is just one of 12 coaches to win multiple NCAA championships.
-From 1993-96, he also served as the Director of Athletics at Lake Superior.
+From 1993-96, he also served as the director of athletics at Lake Superior State.

-From Guelph, Jackson moved on to the NHL's New York Islanders where he served as an assistant on Steve Stirling's staff from 2003-05.
+From Guelph, Jackson moved on to the NHL's New York Islanders, where he served as an assistant coach on Steve Stirling's staff from 2003-05.
 In 2003-04, the Islanders finished third in the NHL's Atlantic Division with a 38-29-11-4 record, good for 91 points.

-In May of 2003, Inside College Hockey, ranked Jackson 12th on its list of the 16 Greatest College Coaches of all-time with only five of the 16 still active in coaching.
+In May 2003, Inside College Hockey, ranked Jackson 12th on its list of the 16 greatest college coaches of all-time with only five of the 16 still active in coaching.

 Jackson is a member of the USA Hockey Coaches Achievement Program, the American Hockey Coaches Association and the National Hockey League Coaches Association.